askbuddie/showcase/README.md

 Don't forget to add your image.

-**Note:** Try to add more information below the above content about your project.
-It can be any information, or demo screenshots, how to setup it, what you learned or anything.
+**Note:** Try to add more information about your project after the content mentioned above.
+It can be any information regarding your project or demo video, screenshots, how to setup, references etc.

 # License